Such1337Hax0r/Umwelten/README.md

 # Umwelten
-Pronounced oom-velt, this is a word meaning environments (http://xkcd.com/1037/)
+Pronounced oom-velt-en, this is a word meaning environments (http://xkcd.com/1037/)